-• Why your business credit score is important.
+Why is my business credit score so important?

 Your business credit score works a lot like your personal one.
-And its one thing banks and other lenders (and investors) use to make decisions about lending or investments.
+And it's one thing banks and other lenders (and investors) use to make decisions about potential lending or investments.

 There are other implications too.
 Unlike a personal credit score, your business credit score is available for anyone to view.
 This means customers, suppliers and other companies can check it.
-And it could come into play in day-to-day business dealings – for example, when you’re negotiating contracts or tenders, or when you’re looking for insurance.
+It could also come into play in day-to-day business dealings – for example, when you’re negotiating contracts, tenders, or when you’re looking for insurance.

 It means there’s no quick fix to boosting your score.
 However, by knowing how it’s compiled, you could take some steps to improve it, particularly if you need to or you feel it’s holding you back.